Chronicles of Ancient Darkness: Skin Taker

 Eager to feel it again, Torak spirit walks into the trees and finds the Forest stone needed for the rite while Renn and Dark, with help from the Hidden People, find the last one: a piece of the Thunderstar itself.
 Torak regains his body long enough to give Renn and Dark his piece before the Forest pulls him back in and, only by spirit walking into a bear is he capable of escaping the vastness of the trees' consciousness.
 Renn and Dark, as Mages, perform the rite but are attacked by Naiginn just as they are about to fire their arrows into the sky.
 Torak, in the bear, attacks Naiginn, allowing Renn and Dark to complete the rite.
 As the arrows shoot into the sky, Wolf leads the other packs of the Forest in a howl, carrying the arrows to the sky.
 Naiginn flees, his lies exposed to the rest of the Deep Forest Clans who abandon the new way he had preached to control them and return to their Clans.
 Returning to the Open Forest, Torak, Renn and Dark rejoin the Ravens and the other Clans as Fin-Kedinn has convinced them to clear the rubble from the Thunderstar's disaster and free the trapped Windriver, which the Clans relied on for salmon in the spring.
 After days of difficult work during which time other Clans join them, the First Tree finally reappears, restoring hope to the Forest.

+Wolfbane

+We return to Torak and Renn as they hunt Naiginn, a human (known as a Shadeless) who is bound to the spirit of a frost demon, marking him as a dangerous enemy since his appearance in Skin Taker.
+Naiginn consumes the souls of others to increase his power, and the most radiant soul he seeks is that of Wolf, Torak's loyal four-legged brother, bonded to him since the first book when Torak saved Wolf as a cub.

+On learning that Naiginn intends to harm Wolf, Torak and Renn hurry to the den and find the pack under attack.
+Wolf pursues the retreating Naiginn; this marks a turning point in the plot and prompts Torak and Renn to track Wolf and confront Naiginn.